siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 227 Emergent Forces.md

 ## Force as Boundary Stress Transfer

 Let a compact toroidal charged mode move in a smooth external Maxwell field.
+The total field is source-free everywhere.
+The surrounding sphere is chosen outside the toroidal core only so the compact exterior asymptotic can be used.
-Outside the toroidal core, the total field is source-free, so the local momentum balance is
+The local momentum balance is

 $$
 \partial_t g_i-\partial_jT_{ij}=0,